 Shropshire Council are under no statutory duty to provide sandbags to the general public.
 Although we are not required to provide sandbags, Shropshire Council will support residents where possible to ensure that they are appropriately prepared for flooding.

 The guidance below sets out how Shropshire Council will make sandbags available to property owners across the County.

-Shropshire Council hold limited stocks of sandbags for collection by the public at our Highways Depots around the County.
+Shropshire Council hold limited stocks of sandbags for collection by the public at our highways depots around the county.

-The location of your nearest depot can be found here.
 Prior to collection please contact our Customer Service Centre on 0345 678 9006 to ensure that sandbags are available for collection at your nearest depot.

-Supply is on a ‘first come, first served’ basis and limited to 10 sand bags per collection.
+Supply is on a ‘first come, first served’ basis and limited to 10 sandbags per collection.
 Please consider the needs of others when collecting sandbags and don’t take more than you need.
 Please ensure that your vehicle is suitable to transport the weight of sandbags you are collecting.

 If you are collecting sandbags outside of office hours, Shropshire Council maintain a limited supply outside of the site compound.
 As above these are available on a ‘first come, first served’ basis and will only be replenished during office hours.

 During storm events Shropshire Councils Highways Teams are fully engaged with responding to flooding across the County.
 As a result, there is limited additional resource available to deliver sandbags to properties, particularly out of office hours.
 By the time sandbags arrive at a property it is often too late for them to be effective, and it is also difficult for crews to reach properties if flooding is affecting the highway network.